 Building on what we heard during the Discover Phase, the planning team has developed a draft vision statement and key policy moves.
 These policy moves reflect community priorities and help clarify intent and desired outcomes before more detailed policies are written.

-Review and provide your input at the links below:
+Review and provide your input at the links below.
+The deadline for submitting feedback is Friday, March 20.

 Read the Eastgate Engagement Report to learn more about past community engagement activities, who the City engaged with during this phase, and the City’s efforts to equitably engage the community.